 Tomatillos are a staple in Mexican cuisine— so naturally, they are a part of a few of our best selling sauces!
-(Barbacoa and Tomatillo One Pot Simmer Sauces) Although they may look like green tomatoes, this small fruit has its own identity!
+(Barbacoa and Tomatillo One Pot Simmer Sauces) Although they may look like green tomatoes, this small fruit has its own identity.
 Known as the Mexican husk tomato, Tomatillos are native to Mexico but can also be found growing throughout Central America and the south-western region of North America.

 Best known for their vibrant green color and tart flavor, each tomatillo begins covered in a paper-like husk.
 As the tomatillo grows, it fills the husk and when ready will cause it to split open.
 This delicious and versatile fruit can be eaten raw or cooked.
 If you’ve ever enjoyed salsa verde, then you’ve eaten tomatillos!
 There are so many ways to incorporate tomatillos into recipes, especially as a base for a sauce.
 From enchiladas to fajitas to smoothies-- this Mexican staple has become a favorite in the kitchens of many modern cooks.
 Not only are they delicious, but they are good for you.

 Here are 5 health benefits that can come with eating Tomatillos: